ITHACA/ELMIRA carpet cleaners

 • Their elasticity and high absorption characteristics allow for finish applications and dye techniques.

-• Accepts dyes well.
+• Accept dyes well.

 • Can have low abrasion resistance.